Rules and Regulations

 4.10.
 No material may be removed from the library by any person unless that person has a valid membership card.

-4.16.
-From time to time, the names of library users who have ceased using library facilities will be removed from the membership file.
+4.15.
+From time to time, the membership records of library users who have ceased using library facilities will be removed from the library management system.

 5. Period of Loan

 5.1.
 All library material borrowed shall be returned to the library within 28 days.
 The Librarian shall have the power to limit the period of the loan in the case of material in great demand, and to extend the period of loan at his/her discretion.